Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Spatial sampling rates versus surface number density of targets

-As shown in the main text, the incomplete sampling of galaxy targets in both the zCOSMOS and PFS galaxy samples can well be corrected using our weighting scheme.
-This is mainly because the sampling rate depends only on the local surface number density of the galaxy targets, although the sampling may vary from region to region.
-This is demonstrated clearly in \autoref{fig:sample_rate}, where we plot the sky position-dependent sampling rate, $f_{s}({\rm RA,Dec})$, in the PFS mock catalogs, defined in \S~\ref{sec:sample_rate}, as a function of the surface density $\Sigma$.
-Here, for each galaxy in the mock catalogs, we have estimated a local surface density $\Sigma$ by counting the number of galaxies in the parent photometric sample that are located within 1 arcmin.
-We show the sampling rate versus $\Sigma$ for subsamples selected by stellar mass (left panel) or $y-J$ color (right panel).
-All the measurements overlap with each other, and are almost the same as the result from the full sample (the black curve), which is the average of the 20 mock catalogs constructed in \S~\ref{sec:mock_construction}.
+As shown in the main text, the spatial incomplete sampling of galaxy targets in PFS-like galaxy samples can well be corrected using our weighting scheme.
+This is mainly because the spatial sampling rate depends only on the local surface number density of the galaxy targets, although the sampling may vary from region to region.
+This is demonstrated clearly in \autoref{fig:sample_rate}, where we plot the sky position-dependent sampling rate, $f_{s}({\rm RA,Dec})$, in the PFS-like mock catalogs, defined in \S~\ref{sec:conventional_method}, as a function of the surface density $\Sigma$.
+Here, for each galaxy in a mock catalog, we have estimated a local surface density $\Sigma$ by counting the number of galaxies in the parent photometric sample that are located within 1 arcmin.
+We show the sampling rate versus $\Sigma$ for subsamples selected by the stellar mass (left panel) or the $y-J$ color (right panel).
+All the measurements overlap with each other, and are almost the same as the result of the full sample (the black curve), which is the average of the 20 mock catalogs constructed in \S~\ref{sec:mock_construction}.

 The figure shows that the sampling rate decreases rapidly with $\Sigma$, varying from nearly 100\% in the lowest density regions down to $\sim$10\% in the highest.
-As shown in the main text, this variation causes large biases in the estimation of the luminosity function, stellar mass function and correlation function.
+As shown in the main text, this variation causes biases in the estimation of the luminosity function, stellar mass function and correlation function.
 However, our weighting scheme is able to correct these biases for all the statistics even when the sampling rate is very low.